 Today, coffee liqueur is enjoying a spiritual awakening, with many brands introducing artisanal versions.
-Ask any bartender their favorite recipe for an Espresso Martini, and you’re likely to get a range of answers.
-But one thing they all have in common is the use of coffee liqueur.
-I interrogated my bartender peers about their brand preferences, and the discussions got quite heated.
+Ask any bartender their favorite recipe for an Espresso Martini, and you’re likely to receive a range of answers.
+But what they all have in common is the use of coffee liqueur.
+I interrogated my bartender peers about their brand preferences, and the discussions got heated.

-To get to the bottom of the matter, I decided to stage a blind tasting.
-I enlisted the highly attuned palates of a couple of New York City’s finest bar professionals: Erik VanderWal, the previous bar director of Pravda and owner of the Brooklyn hit Public Records; and Meaghan Montagano, the former beverage mixtress and bar manager of Dumbo House, Extra Fancy and La Sirena and currently at Public Records.
+I staged a blind tasting, enlisting the highly attuned palates of a couple of New York City’s finest bar professionals: Erik VanderWal, the previous bar director of Pravda and owner of the Brooklyn hit Public Records; and Meaghan Montagano, the former bartender and bar manager of Dumbo House, Extra Fancy and La Sirena, now also working at Public Records.
 We settled on these five liqueurs.

-It’s made using a proprietary blend of freshly roasted coffee beans for a French-press-style American coffee liqueur.
+It’s made using a proprietary blend of freshly roasted coffee beans for a French-press-style American coffee liqueur (20% ABV / 40 Proof).
 The press acts like a sieve preserving the natural full-bodied flavor of the beans once the coffee has been added to the spirit.
-A touch of raw cane sugar is added to balance out the acidity.
+A touch of raw cane sugar is added to balance the acidity.

 Montagano: This tastes like someone blended cherry Robitussin and coffee.
-It’s a bit too soupy and not rich enough in coffee flavor for my taste.
+It’s a bit too soupy and not rich enough in coffee flavor.

 VandeWal: It’s really acid-forward, like it has citric acid in it.

-According to Patrón’s website, XO is a blend of Patrón silver and the essence of fine coffee.
+According to Patrón’s website, XO (35% ABV / 70 Proof) is a blend of Patrón silver and the essence of fine coffee.
 Tasting notes include chocolate and vanilla with a smooth yet dry finish.

 Montagano: It tastes amaro-based, almost like Fernet-Branca and coffee.
 It’s bright and gentian-forward, as if Cynar, coffee and sugar had a baby.